-Many expats choose to live in France, which is just six miles (10 km) away from Geneva's centre.
-Towns like Ferney-Voltaire, Gex, Divonne, Annemasse, Evian and St Julien-en-Genevois are nearby and are usually cheaper.
+Many expats choose to live in France, just six miles (10km) away from Geneva's centre.
+Towns such as Ferney-Voltaire, Gex, Divonne, Annemasse, Evian and St Julien-en-Genevois are nearby and are usually cheaper.
 Basically, rental prices get less expensive the further one goes from the centre of Geneva.

 This area houses numerous company headquarters and has a somewhat industrial feel.
 Apartments are small and buildings tend to be a little older.
-Transport links from Acacias are very good so expats will find it easy to get around.
+Transport links from Acacias are excellent, so expats will find it easy to get around.

 Family-friendly areas in Geneva

 These areas offer residents a peaceful retreat from the pace of daily life in the city.
 The properties are larger and suitable for families, who make up the majority of the residents.
-Furthermore, these areas are located close to a number of good schools which make them good options for expats moving to Geneva with children.
+These suburbs are located close to a number of good schools, which makes them good options for expats moving to Geneva with children.

 Chênes-Bougeries is a leafy middle-class area with relatively affordable property.
-It is another good option for expats with children thanks to its location in proximity to a handful of good international schools.
+It is another good option for expats with children thanks to its location and proximity to a handful of good international schools.